fjod/Reinforced-wiki/Code/Services.md

 # The concept

 Service contains application logic.
-Logic is series of computation that results number of `To<Channel>.%something%` calls that enqueue [[commands]] into commands queue for later dispatching.
+Logic is a sequence of computation that produce number of `To<Channel>.%something%` calls that enqueue [[commands]] into commands queue for later dispatching.
 In the scope of Tecture, business logic makes decisions about which commands to run on external systems.
-Logic is the the code that takes *user input*, reads *existing data* from channels and computes series of updates to be performed on external systems.
+Logic is the the code that takes *user input*, reads *existing data* from channels and computes series of updates to be executed on external systems.

-Example: service responsible for `Orders` has business logic method that takes `orderId` and sends to DB SQL coda that calls stored procedure performing clearing.
+Example: service responsible for `Orders` has business logic method that takes `orderId` and sends to DB SQL code that calls stored procedure performing clearing.

 ```csharp
 public class Orders : TectureService<Order>, INoContext